 Lake Okeechobee is considered to be the best place for duck hunting in Florida.
 It has shallow waters and an abundance of water plant species and fish.
-This makes it a favorite destination of migratory ducks.
+This makes it a favorite destination for migratory ducks.
 Thus, during duck hunting season, you’ll be able to bag several duck species but take note of the limits set for each species.

 - Mallard (limit: 4) The male has a grey body and an iridescent green head while the female and juvenile have a mottled brown body.

-- Green-winged teal (limit: 2) This duck has a brown body with a small yellowish tail stripe, and an iridescent green patch with white stripe on its wings.
+- Green-winged teal (limit: 2) This duck has a brown body with a small yellowish tail stripe, and an iridescent green patch with a white stripe on its wings.

-- Blue-winged teal (limit: 2) A small duck, it has a brown or grey body and large light blue patches located on the front of its wings.
+- Blue-winged teal (limit: 2) A small duck, has a brown or grey body and large light blue patches located on the front of its wings.
 Males of this species have a white crescent face.

 - Wood duck (limit: 3) This is a colorful medium-sized duck with a crest on its head, white patches in the face and neck, and a long tail.

-- Black duck (limit: 1) This large duck has a dark black-brown body but its head and neck are light brown.
+- Black duck (limit: 1) This large duck has a dark black-brown body but its head and neck are light browns.
 It has red legs and feet and has white underwing linings.
 It also has an olive green or greenish bill.

 - Greater and Lesser Scaup (limit: 2) These two species have a round head but the Lesser Scaup has a slight bump at the back of its head.
 Males of both species have a black chest, head, and rear ends while the females are dull brown.